yudiz-vipul/YZImagePicker/README.md

 ## License

-YZImagePicker is available under the MIT license.
-See the LICENSE file for more info.
+YZImagePicker is released under the MIT license.
+[See LICENSE](https://github.com/yudiz-vipul/YZImagePicker/blob/master/LICENSE) for details.